 The Samsung keyboard, which comes pre-installed on Galaxy phones, can be customized in several ways.
 You can change its size, transparency, layout style, font size, modes, and much more.
 To top it all off, Samsung lets you change the keyboard color as well.
 We all know the default white-grey combination can get boring at times.
-You can change the color of the Samsung Keyboard in four ways to make it look exciting.
+You can change the color of the Samsung Keyboard in five ways to make it look exciting.

 1. Using Dark Mode